fastly/secretd/doc/DESIGN.md

 		"key": ["a", "b", "c"],
     }

+Return value:

+    {
+		"status": "ok",
+		"action": "secret.get",
+		"value": "foo"
+    }

 Returns the secret stored under the given key.
+The string may be escaped (according to JSON's escape rules).

 ### discovering structure